Skip to main menu Skip to main content Skip to footer

 Accuracy of Pre-Operative Measurements:

-Dry eye and ocular surface disease can affect the accuracy of pre-operative measurements that are essential for cataract surgery.
+Dry eye and ocular surface disease can affect the accuracy of pre-operative measurements essential for cataract surgery.
 These measurements include the shape and size of your eye, the power of your intraocular lens, and the location of the lens.
 If the measurements are not accurate, it can affect the outcome of the surgery and your visual acuity after the procedure.

 Increased Risk of Complications: